pavankat/create-react-app-four/README.md

 There's some great training here on the old react-router (2.8): https://github.com/ReactTraining/react-router

-Why Uncontrolled?
+## Why Uncontrolled? '

 Because you don't need your inputs to be tied to state if you're just using them to submit data.

 you can check out this reference here: https://goshakkk.name/controlled-vs-uncontrolled-inputs-react/

+I disagree with facebook that this is an anti pattern.

+I believe it is the pattern for the above circumstance.

 ## to install the app